kissgyorgy/my-stars/README.md

 ## JavaScript

-- [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code or Cursor CLI on mobile and web with Claude Code UI.
-Claude Code UI free open source webui/GUI that helps you manage your Claude Code session and projects remotely
+- [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, Cursor CLI or Codex on mobile and web with CloudCLI (aka Claude Code UI).
+CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and projects remotely
 - [maxnowack/anthropic-proxy](https://github.com/maxnowack/anthropic-proxy) - Proxy server that converts Anthropic API requests to OpenAI format and sends it to OpenRouter.
 It's used to use Claude Code with OpenRouter instead of the Anthropic API
 - [hexgrad/kokoro](https://github.com/hexgrad/kokoro) - https://hf.co/hexgrad/Kokoro-82M
 - [sohzm/cheating-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage